magaal/azure-content/articles/virtual-machines/virtual-machines-linux-create-upload-vhd-redhat.md

 6. Enter `inst.ks=<the location of the Kickstart file>` at the end of the boot options, and press **Enter**.

 7. Wait for the installation to finish, when it’s finished, the VM will be shutdown automatically.
 Your Linux VHD is now ready to be uploaded to Azure.

+### Resizing VHDs ###

+VHD images on Azure must have a virtual size aligned to 1MB.
+Typically, VHDs created using Hyper-V should already be aligned correctly.
+If the VHD is not aligned correctly then you may receive an error message similar to the following when you attempt to create an *image* from your VHD:

+	"The VHD http://<mystorageaccount>.blob.core.windows.net/vhds/MyLinuxVM.vhd has an unsupported virtual size of 21475270656 bytes.
+The size must be a whole number (in MBs).”

+To remedy this you can resize the VM using either the Hyper-V Manager console or the [Resize-VHD](http://technet.microsoft.com/library/hh848535.aspx) Powershell cmdlet.
+If you are not running in a Windows environment then it is recommended to use qemu-img to convert (if needed) and resize the VHD.

+> [AZURE.NOTE] There is a known bug in qemu-img versions >=2.2.1 that results in an improperly formatted VHD.
+The issue will be fixed in an upcoming release of qemu-img.
+For now it is recommended to use qemu-img version 2.2.0 or lower.
+Reference: https://bugs.launchpad.net/qemu/+bug/1490611

+ 1. Resizing the VHD directly using tools such as `qemu-img` or `vbox-manage` may result in an unbootable VHD.
+So it is recommended to first convert the VHD to a RAW disk image.
+If the VM image was already created as RAW disk image (the default for some Hypervisors such as KVM) then you may skip this step:

+		# qemu-img convert -f vpc -O raw MyLinuxVM.vhd MyLinuxVM.raw

+ 2. Calculate the required size of the disk image to ensure that the virtual size is aligned to 1MB.
+The following bash shell script can assist with this.
+The script uses "`qemu-img info`" to determine the virtual size of the disk image and then calculates the size to the next 1MB:

+		rawdisk="MyLinuxVM.raw"
+		vhddisk="MyLinuxVM.vhd"

+		MB=$((1024*1024))
+		size=$(qemu-img info -f raw --output json "$rawdisk" | \
+		       gawk 'match($0, /"virtual-size": ([0-9]+),/, val) {print val[1]}')

+		rounded_size=$((($size/$MB + 1)*$MB))
+		echo "Rounded Size = $rounded_size"

+ 3. Resize the raw disk using $rounded_size as set in the above script:

+		# qemu-img resize MyLinuxVM.raw $rounded_size

+ 4. Now, convert the RAW disk back to a fixed-size VHD:

+		# qemu-img convert -f raw -o subformat=fixed -O vpc MyLinuxVM.raw MyLinuxVM.vhd

 ##Known issues:
 There are 2 known issues when you are using RHEL 6.6, 7.0 and 7.1 in Hyper-V and Azure.